yushulx/javascript-barcode-qr-code-scanner/examples/chrome_extension/PRIVACY-POLICY.md

 - **Scan results**: Cleared when you close the side panel or scan new items

 ### Persistent Data (Local Only)
-- **License key**: Stored until expiration or manual logout
-- **User preferences**: Stored until you change them or uninstall the extension
+- **User preferences**: Floating icon toggle only (stored until you change it or uninstall)
+- **No authentication data**: Nothing to expire or clean up
+- **No license keys**: Nothing to manage

 ### Data Deletion
 To delete all data:
 1. Uninstall the extension from Chrome
-2. All localStorage and chrome.storage data will be automatically removed
+2. All chrome.storage data will be automatically removed
-3. Clear browser cookies for www.dynamsoft.com if desired
+3. No cookies to clear (we don't use any)

 ## Security

-### Local Processing
+### 100% Local Processing
-- All barcode recognition happens locally using WebAssembly
+- All barcode recognition happens locally using open-source ZXing-WASM
 - No images or scan data leave your browser
-- Industry-standard Dynamsoft SDK used for barcode detection
+- WebAssembly provides near-native performance with sandboxed security

-### Secure Communication
+### No External Communication
-- All API calls to Dynamsoft use HTTPS
+- **No API calls** to any servers after installation
-- OAuth tokens are transmitted securely
-- Cookies are marked as secure where applicable
+- **No authentication** means no tokens to steal
+- **No cloud services** means no data breaches possible
+- Works completely **offline**

-### No Vulnerabilities
+### Secure Code
 - No eval() or unsafe JavaScript execution
 - Content Security Policy enforced (Manifest V3)
 - No remote code execution
 - No inline scripts
+- ES6 modules for code isolation

 ## Children's Privacy